-11.5.1 Regional Waste Management The County will cooperate with urban and rural neighbours in establishing and managing regional waste management and recycling systems.
-11.5.2 Municipal Transfer Stations The County will continue to operate and maintain municipal transfer stations.
-Where demand warrants, the County will explore new locations for transfer stations or expand existing stations.
-11.5.3 Reduce, Reuse, Recycle a.
-The County will expand awareness and education programs to encourage: home composting and residential recycling; and commercial and industrial business recycling and by-product re-use. b.
-Businesses are encouraged to reduce energy and material consumption and increase the recycling of goods and by-products.
+a.
+The County will cooperate with urban and rural neighbours in establishing and managing regional waste management and recycling systems. a.
+The County will continue to operate and maintain municipal transfer stations.
+Where demand warrants, the County will explore new locations for transfer stations or expand existing stations. a.
+The County will expand awareness and education programs to encourage: i. home composting and residential recycling; and ii. commercial and industrial business recycling and by-product re-use. b.
+Businesses are encouraged to reduce energy and material consumption and increase the recycling of goods and

-INTERMUNICIPAL COLLABORATION 12.0 & LOCAL GOVERNANCE
+12.0 INTERMUNICIPAL COLLABORATION & LOCAL GOVERNANCE